csc13/spektel-sensor/README.md

 - src (C sources)

 ### History
-####2014-10-28: Initial upload with REV_A board layout
+#### 2014-10-28: Initial upload with REV_A board layout
 - Please note that REV_A is the initial prototype and has several bugs

-####2014-11-02: Added support for RealtimePlotter
+#### 2014-11-02: Added support for RealtimePlotter and arduplot
-(see https://github.com/sebnil/RealtimePlotter.git ) and arduplot (see https://github.com/dahart/arduplot.git), two great serial monitors based on Processing (https://www.processing.org/).
+Two two great serial monitors based on Processing (https://www.processing.org/).
+Please see https://github.com/sebnil/RealtimePlotter.git and see https://github.com/dahart/arduplot.git).